Mauitron/Void-Vault/README.md

 - **Binary theft**
   attacker with your binary could generate your outputs given they know your inputs and targets.

 - Mitigation: Don't give your vault to someone else, and then tell them all your input passwords and the domains they target.

 - **Memory dumps**
   portions of the generated output is briefly in memory during generation

 - Mitigation: Memory is zeroed after activation, but brief windows exists

 - **OS-level keyloggers** (captures your input as you type)

 - Mitigation: None yet (they would need you vault for it to be usefull though)

-### Threat Model

-**Strong security assumptions:**
-- Your computer is not compromised (no malware, no keyloggers)
-- Your binary file is private (stored on a local disk + backup elsewhere)
-- You need to be targeted individually as the vault is unique to you, it is not on the cloud unless you but it there yourself.
-- You use the browser extension (provides domain verification)

-**Weaker assumptions:**
-- Your input sequences can be simple (security comes from geometry)
-- You use at least a 8-12 char input password / phrase
-- You don't need to remember complex passwords

 ## Licensing